Rainier Foot and Ankle Associates logo

 • Do I need a referral to see a podiatrist?

 In many cases, you can see a podiatrist without a referral, but it depends on your insurance plan.
-It is a good idea to check with your insurance provider to confirm whether a referral is needed.
+It's a good idea to check with your insurance provider to confirm whether a referral is needed.
+For more advanced treatments such as laser therapy or PRP treatments, we definitely recommend checking with your insurance provider.

 • How are bunions treated?